JalesiaGriffin/soubway/README.md

 Special thanks to Raymond for pointing us in the right direction and challenging us.
 Kudos to my fellow group mates Jada & Jalesia.
-We communicated effectively & helped each other whenever & wherever we could at a time where its so easy to just put your head down & worry about yourself & im grateful to be a apart of the BEST TEAM!!!!
+We communicated effectively & helped each other whenever & wherever we could and im grateful to be a part of the BEST TEAM!!!!